hpowell20/cs2063-master/Lab2/README.md

 ##### Initialize Project State for Lab 2

-* Open Android Studio
+1. Open Android Studio
-* Import project: Lab2ActivityLifecycle
+2. Import the Lab2ActivityLifecycle project

-With the project imported, navigate to the layout file associated with Activity One.
+3. Navigate to the layout file associated with Activity One

 You will be presented with a layout view containing some text and a button.
 Your first goal for this lab is to wire these TextViews containing lifecycle method call counts.

 They should contain values relevant to the number of times their respective system call functions have been activated for Activity One.
 Each TextView has been assigned its own unique ID within the Android project.

 **1.** Click on each TextView containing a lifecycle method name and count in ActivityOne and note its unique id value, obtainable from the Properties panel.
 Alternatively, you can inspect the `Text` view of layout to find these ids.
 	Also click on the Button and note its unique ID.